kyungjae-lee/rtos-from-scratch/README.md

   Had to add `STM32F407xx` to the symbol list to fix the following error:

   > Please select first the target STM32F4xx device used in your application (in stm32f4xx.h file)

+* CMSIS and Reference Manual naming convention

+  e.g., RCC_AHB1ENR $\to$ "RCC" is the name of the structure, "AHB1ENR" is the name of the member within the structure.

+* To use any peripheral, enable its clock first.

+* Checked "Alternate function mapping" table of the MCU data sheet to find the USART pins.